• Add description, images, menus and links to your mega menu

 • Richard J. Daley or Harold Washington

-• Chicago Bulls 6 NBA Championships
+• Chicago Bulls championships

-• Hosting the 2016 Olympics (which didn't happen)
+• Hosting the Olympics

-The Chicago History Museum has a permanent exhibit titled the Fifth Star Challenge posing this very question.
+The Chicago History Museum hosts a permanent exhibit titled “The Fifth Star Challenge.”

 Handmade from used denim.
 One of a kind.
 Inquire at Fine Line Flag.